gobeyondidentity/developer-docs/docs/workflows/api-token.md

 1. [Beyond Identity Admin Console](api-token#create-token-with-the-beyond-identity-admin-console)
 2. [Beyond Identity APIs](api-token#create-token-with-the-beyond-identity-api)

-The access token will work for any application that you have configured to provide access to the Beyond Identity Management API Resource Server.
+The access token should be generated with your Beyond Identity Management API application in order to access any of the Beyond Identity APIs.
 The "Beyond Identity Management API" application is provided by default as part of the tenant onboarding process.

 The access token must be provided in the Authorization header of an API request like the following: